The Art of Ikebana

 Patterns and styles evolved so that by the late 15th century, arrangements were common enough that they were appreciated by ordinary people, not just the imperial family and its retainers.

-Ikebana in the beginning was very simple, constructed only a very few stems of flowers and evergreen branches.
+Ikebana in the beginning was very simple, constructed with a few stems of flowers and evergreen branches.
 This first form of Ikebana is called Kuge "供華".

 Different styles of Ikebana changed in the late 15th century and were appreciated even by the common people.
 Ikebana transformed into an art form with fixed instructions.